Graduate Student Handbook

 Year 5: switch to every-six-month meetings, with a short written plan associated with each meeting.
 By year 6, this plan should include a proposed thesis outline.

-At any point, a student’s Thesis Committee or Program Directors may require more frequent Thesis Committee Meetings, e.g. when students are struggling in their research, are otherwise deficient in progress towards their graduation, and/or appear likely to benefit from additional guidance.
+At any point, a student’s Thesis Committee or Program Directors may require more frequent Thesis Committee Meetings, e.g. when students are struggling in their research, are otherwise deficient in progress toward their graduation, and/or appear likely to benefit from additional guidance.

 How should students prepare for the Thesis Committee Meeting?